About the Area

 We create healthy, resilient landscapes on the land entrusted to us with unparalleled service, respect and dignity.

+Welcome to the Pacific Southwest!
 The Pacific Southwest Region of the US Forest Service manages 20 million acres of National Forest land in California and assists the State and Private forest landowners in California, Hawaii and the U.S. Affiliated Pacific Islands.
-Eighteen national forests are located in this region.
-The Pacific Southwest Region is commonly referred to as Region 5 (R5).
-Watch a video to find out more about who we are and the work we do.
+Eighteen national forests are located in this region, in the North Coast, Cascade, and Sierra Nevada ranges and from Big Sur to the Mexican border in the south Coast range.

 Find a Regional Forest Website